gwusec/2022-USENIX-Password-Managers/Readme.md

 # Why Users (Don't) Use Password Managers at a Large Educational Institution -Supplemental material

-This repo contains supplemental material to aid in the replication of our study as it was submitted to the [artifact evaluation process of USENIX Security](https://www.usenix.org/conference/usenixsecurity22/call-for-artifacts).
+This repository contains supplemental material to aid in the replication of our study as it was submitted to the [artifact evaluation process of USENIX Security](https://www.usenix.org/conference/usenixsecurity22/call-for-artifacts).
 Specifically, the following four items can be found in this repo:

 * The survey as QSF-file
 * Data set cleaned from identifiable information